Fonemine/documentation/expressions.md

 (PROD_QTY('7783') > 1 && PROD_QTY('7783') < 50)

 HAS_PROD('7789') && (!
 HAS_PROD('7779') || !
 HAS_PROD('7792'))

+ As of Q2, 2022: comparisons also include identity comparison operators, which does comparisons **without** conversions.
+ So “1” == 1 is true but “1" === 1 is false.

 (HAS_CAT('TimeClock: Accessories (NR)') || HAS_CAT('TimeClock: Parts (NR)') || HAS_CAT('TimeClock: Sage (NR)') ||
 HAS_CAT('TimeClocks: NXG G2+ Ethernet Clock (NR)') || HAS_CAT('TimeClocks: NXG G2+CN - Cellular Biometric Clock (NR)') ||